transferwise/pipelinewise/README.md

 2. Run the install script that installs the PipelineWise CLI and every supported singer connectors into separated virtual environments:

     ```sh
-    $ ./install.sh
+    $ ./install.sh --connectors=all
     ```
     Press `Y` to accept the license agreement of the required singer components.
-To automate the installation and accept every license agreement run `./install --acceptlicenses`)
+To automate the installation and accept every license agreement run `./install --acceptlicenses`
+    Use the optional `--connectors=...,...` argument to install only a specific list of singer connectors.

 3. To start CLI you need to activate the CLI virtual environment and has to set `PIPELINEWISE_HOME` environment variable: